Photo by Bob Keefer

 This excitement for another Trump administration was loud at the Lane County Republicans Election Night watch party in an office building at 2645 Suzanne Way.

 Darin Harbick, the presumptive representative for Oregon House District 12 with 57.55 percent of the vote as of 11 pm Nov.
 5, was in attendance.
-Harbick — whose son, Tyler Harbick, admitted to being a participant in the Jan.
-6 insurrection in the U.S. Capitol — declined to answer Eugene Weekly’s questions, saying he had issues with stories misrepresenting the facts.
+Harbick — whose son, Tyler Harbick, acknowledged being present at the rally and then marching to the U.S. Capitol on January 6, 2021 — declined to answer Eugene Weekly’s questions, saying he had issues with stories misrepresenting the facts.

 Tyler Harbick was also at the party.